chrisreylo73/CODE-SWEEP/README.md

 ![Alt text](image.png)

-3. Watch it preform thse action!
+3. Watch it preform the action!